 Case 2

-This case may point more toward staying with Microsoft and getting the users who grew up using Google apps to adapt to Microsoft Office.
+This case may point more toward staying with Microsoft and getting the users who grew up using Google apps to adapt to Microsoft 365.

 On the other hand, executive management or IT leadership may choose a direction based on an entirely different set of factors.

-A thorough analysis, which should include interviews with stakeholders and representative end-users, will help you to determine the best long-term direction for your business.
+A thorough analysis, including interviews with stakeholders and representative end-users, will help you determine your business’s best long-term direction.